-The budget savings achieved during 2020/21 helps us to maintain the Match Funding and Invest to Save Reserves.
+The budget savings achieved during 2021/22 will help towards the budget gap in 2022/23 and for us to maintain the Match Funding and Invest to Save Reserves.
 This is important as many of our practical work programmes are dependent on external funding secured through competitive bids which require match funding (and staff time to develop them).
-We are using core funding to ensure we have continued capacity to bid for external funding to deliver practical work programmes that support the vision and actions in the newly adopted National Park Management Plan.
-This remains a challenge given the short-term nature of Government funding for the National Park (i.e. one-year grant settlements from Defra).